-Overall, the Board believes that the ongoing simplification of the Company's share class structure resulting from the Merger will provide both improved liquidity for the holders of the merged share classes and also a clearer investment case for new investors in the future.
+With a single class of LSA shares, this outcome represents the final consolidation of LSA's share classes.
+The Board believes that the simplification of the Company's share structure now concluded will provide both improved liquidity for Shareholders, lower operating costs, and also a clearer investment case for the Company.